rorour/csci3920-pa1/README.md

   - [X] Server/Client classes

 ### Notes:
-- By the weekened we should have all classes/packages created, with constructors, getters/setters and some methods.
+- By the weekened the goal is to have have all classes/packages created, with constructors, getters/setters and some methods.
-Methods don't need to be implemented yet. (is this a reasonable goal?)
+Methods don't need to be implemented yet. (is this a reasonable goal?).

 ## List of what we're doing
 #### Raven: